Skip to main content

 The Energy Investment Risk Assessment (EIRA) is a publication of the Energy Charter Secretariat that evaluates risks to energy investment that can be mitigated through adjustments to policy, legal and regulatory frameworks.
 It aims to identify policy gaps, provide learning opportunities, and stimulate reforms which make the investment climate of countries more robust and reduce the risk of investor-State disputes.

-This year’s report introduces a new annex which summarises of actions taken by governments to address the improvements suggested in the previous editions of EIRA.
-It also contains new information from the Orbis Crossborder Investment database on energy projects and deals completed between 2015-2020 in the participating countries.
+It also contains new information from the Orbis Crossborder Investment database on energy projects and deals completed between 2015-2023 in the participating countries.
 The data gives readers background information on the investment trends in the participating countries, the target industries that received the most attention, the number of projects and deals completed in this timeframe, and their value.

 As of October 2019 a website dedicated to EIRA is available:

-View EIRA website and download the #EIRA2021 publication
+View EIRA website and download the #EIRA2023 publication

 What is the aim of EIRA?